devsecopsmaturitymodel/metricCA/docs/ADR/datastorage.md

 Disadvantage:
 - Prometheus' libraries might not be able to be used due to change of format with an additional UNIX timestamp
+- A sample entrypoint in the database is shown over a long period of time (~1 min).
+This means, there is more knowledge needed to configure the time series database

 Advantage:
 - Supports timestamps